skylord0001/Opay/README.md

 # opay - Flutter

-A new Flutter project.

-## Getting Started

-connect your android device and run `flutter run`

-Just trying to create a clone of this with `django` as `backend` bcus i am inspired with the Opay app after the first home page i see that their icons and assets are custom for this i can't view in their website then i decide to reverse one of their app going through the apps i am discourage and decided to stop this project i have discussed this in [Black Stack Hub Whatsapp Group](https://blackstackhub.com) i have only spend `two days` on this project and at night of the second day i make research and got discourage, below are few screenshots from the group chat
+Just attempting to clone this project using `Django` for the `backend` because I was inspired by the Opay app.
+After examining their homepage, I noticed that their icons and assets are custom and not visible on their website.
+I decided to reverse-engineer their app, but after going through it, I felt discouraged and decided to abandon the project.
+I discussed this in the [Black Stack Hub Whatsapp Group](https://blackstackhub.com).
+I spent only two days on this project, and by the night of the second day, my research led to discouragement.
+Below are a few screenshots from the group chat.

 | Clone | Original |
 | --- | --- |